A mainland Chinese firm with a presence in Hong Kong

 Recent clients include a well-known TV shopping company in a CIETAC arbitration against its distributor in China; and Citibank.
 It has also represented China National Offshore Oil Company, Deloitte, GE, JPMorgan, Morgan Stanley, HSBC, Texas Pacific Group and IDG Group.

 Recently, the firm has been instructed by energy company ConocoPhillips to settle a 1.5 billion renminbi environmental claim brought by the Chinese government arising from an oil spill in Bohai Bay in the Yellow Sea – by far the largest such claim in China to date.
-It is also co-counsel to the same client in a related US lawsuit brought by Chinese fisherman.
+It is also co-counsel to the same client in a related US lawsuit brought by Chinese fishermen.

 It has been acting as Chinese counsel to one of the big four firms in a US Securities and Exchange Commission investigation concerning the audit of a US-listed Chinese company; and for an Asian private equity firm fighting a US$20 million claim by a former partner in relation to their separation agreement.